About Haiku

 The Techniques of Haiku

 And now for the entomology.
 Read no further if you faint at the sight of these flitting little poems pinned through their hearts – examined under a magnifying glass.
 The following techniques are the result of Jane Reichhold’s work, not mine.
 They spring from Appendix 1 of her book: Basho: The Complete Haiku.
 I have her to thank for them.
-I have paraphrased and have not used the haiku she gives as examples.
+I have paraphrased and have not used the haiku she gives as examples (at her request).
 I have also condensed some for the sake of brevity and because some of the distinctions seemed slight to me.
 If you want to read a more thorough explanation of each technique with an example by Basho, check out her book.
 It’s worth it.
 Only one of the techniques is my own (and she may tell me that it’s not Japanese or a genuine technique).

 Note: Higginson has this to say concerning this list: Reichhold’s list-making gets away from her, however, with twenty-four “techniques” for writing haiku, many of which seem minor variations on one another, or which ignore the time-honored vocabulary used to name and discuss such things.
 She does not seem to understand the meanings of such words as “metaphor” and “simile,” for example.